Skip to Main Content

 Sevilla's hotel market has stratified sharply over the past decade.
 At the leading sits a small cluster of grand-format properties, with Hotel Alfonso XIII representing the city's most formal palatial offer.
 Below that, a significant tier of boutique and palacio-style conversions has expanded to meet demand from travellers who want character and location without the ceremony of a grand hotel.
 It is into this middle tier that Hotel Lobby falls, alongside properties like Hotel Casa 1800 Sevilla, Cavalta Boutique Hotel, and Cristine Bedfor Sevilla.

 The Michelin Selected designation, awarded in 2025, is the clearest signal of where the property sits within that tier.
 Michelin's hotel selection process does not operate on the same star-accumulation logic as its restaurant guides, but inclusion does indicate a baseline of quality, consistency, and character that separates it from generic three-star inventory.
-In Sevilla's boutique segment, that distinction narrows the peer set considerably.
+In Sevilla's boutique segment, that distinction narrows the comparable set considerably.
 Gravina 51 and H10 Casa de la Plata represent comparable options at the centre of the city, each occupying a different position within the recognised independent and boutique bracket.

 For context on how Sevilla's recognised boutique tier compares with the wider Spanish Michelin Selected hotel circuit, properties like Casa Palacio Don Ramón in the city and Hacienda de San Rafael outside it illustrate how varied the category can be in Andalusia alone.
 At the national level, the Michelin Selected cohort in Spain stretches from urban palacio conversions to wine-estate retreats like Abadía Retuerta LeDomaine and rural hideaways like Terra Dominicata in Escaladei.
 Hotel Lobby occupies the city-centre urban end of that spectrum.